-General weaponeering guidance considers a building unusable (i.e. functionally destroyed) when it has sustained 50 percent structural damage.
+General weaponeering guidance considers a building unusable (i.e., functionally destroyed) and/or unsafe to physically inhabit when it has sustained 30-50 percent floor area and/or structural damage.
 Depending on the type and location of critical elements, a lesser percentage of damage may be adequate to achieve the desired level of functional degradation.

-In asymmetric warfare, however, a building that has received 50 percent structural damage, and therefore considered no longer usable for its intended purpose, may now be optimally usable as a hide location for snipers and improvised-explosive device placement.
-In other cases, a building may serve as an important landmark or other symbol of national unity and resolve.
+In asymmetric warfare, however, a building that has received 50 percent structural damage, and therefore considered no longer usable for its intended purpose, may now be optimally used as a hide location for snipers and improvised-explosive device placement.
+In other cases, a building may serve as an important landmark or symbol of national unity and resolve.
 In these cases, the entire building may be the critical element.